The Quasimodo Pattern: Definition and Trading Approach

 The stop-loss and take-profit levels will differ, too.

 In the bearish Head and Shoulders, the take-profit target equals the distance between the head and the neckline.
-The stop-loss level can be placed slightly above the third top or in accordance with the risk/reward ratio.
+The stop-loss level is usually placed slightly above the third top or in accordance with the risk/reward ratio.

-In an inverse head-and-shoulders formation, the profit target is the same as the distance between the head and the neckline.
-The stop-loss level can be set slightly below the third bottom or corresponding with the risk/reward ratio.
+In an inverse Head and Shoulders formation, the profit target is the same as the distance between the head and the neckline.
+The stop-loss level is usually set slightly below the third bottom or corresponding with the risk/reward ratio.

-Although patterns are reliable technical analysistools, they must be validated.
-There are several methods to confirm a Quasimodo, meaning using various indicators and tools that predict a trend reversal.
+Although patterns are reliable technical analysis tools, they must be validated.
+There are several methods to confirm the Quasimodo, meaning using various indicators and tools that appear ahead of a trend reversal.

 The most popular indicators are the relative strength index (RSI), moving average convergence divergence (MACD), and simple moving average (SMA).